-The framework is the product of months of deliberation by the Artificial Intelligence Safety and Security Board, which comprises experts from academia, industry, and government.
-It provides actionable recommendations for stakeholders across the AI supply chain, including cloud providers, AI developers, critical infrastructure operators, civil society, and government entities.
+The framework reflects months of work by experts from government, academia, and the private sector.
+It offers actionable guidance for cloud service providers, AI developers, critical infrastructure operators, civil society groups, and public agencies.

 - Attacks Using AI: Instances where AI technologies facilitate malicious activities.